abs-yy/old_homepage/CV.md

   - 8 year using Perl language
   - 7 year using R language
   - Can understand Python language
-  - Accustomed to using Unix environments and various genome/transcriptome analysis softwares
+  - Accustomed to using Unix environments and various omics analysis softwares

 ## Education
 - [2009.4-2012.3] Keio Senior High School